fer/ion-tree-list/README.md

 ## Contributing

-Developers interested in contributing are very welcomed.
+Developers interested in contributing are very welcomed :)

-Don't hesitate to ping me on my [email](mailto:fer@ferqwerty.com) if you are missing feature and you want to contribute.
+Don't hesitate to ping me on my [email](mailto:fer@ferqwerty.com) if you are missing a feature, a fix or you simply want to contribute.

 There's an existent list of issues right [here](https://github.com/fer/ion-tree-list/issues).